Neutron Stars as Perfect Fluids: Extracting the Linearized Response Function: Matching the response function

+This expression is obtained after integrating by parts in the radial integral.
+The term proportional to \(\Phi'\) arises from the pressure-gradient contribution to the density perturbation, after using hydrostatic equilibrium.
+At this stage, the spatial fluid degrees of freedom have been integrated over the stellar radius, corresponding to the middle panel of Fig.~\ref{fig:wide}.

+The driving field \(F_{IJ}\) is matched in the weak-field region, where the local-frame covariant derivatives reduce to ordinary derivatives at the center-of-mass worldline.
+In this limit, \(F_{IJ}\) is identified with the linearized electric-type tidal tensor,

+This is the linearized expression for $R_{I0J0}$, or equivalently the electric part of the Weyl tensor in the vacuum weak-field region, up to the normalization convention used for $h_{\mu\nu}^{\rm ext}$.
+In vacuum, $E_{IJ}$ is symmetric and trace-free.
+The external perturbation can then be generated by coupling the gravitational field to the companion worldline and integrating out potential graviton modes, as in non-relativistic general relativity~\cite{Goldberger:2004jt}.
+This diagrammatic matching is summarized in Appendix~\ref{app:metricpert}.

-After inserting the solution for the time-dependent amplitude in eq.~\eqref{eq:fluid_amp_sol}, the fluid's response function can be extracted.
-Omitting the subscript $\ell =2$, the quadrupolar tidal deformability parameter in eq.~(\ref{eq:response}), $ \lambda_{n}$ and the dimensionless Love number $k_{n}$ with dimensionless frequency $\hat{\omega}_{n} = \sqrt{R^3_{\star}/G M} \omega_{n}$, read
+After inserting the solution for the time-dependent amplitude in Eq.~\eqref{eq:fluid_amp_sol},the modal contribution to the fluid response function can be extracted.
+Suppressing the quadrupolar label $\ell =2$, the modal tidal deformability $\lambda_{n}$ appearing in Eq.~(\ref{eq:response}), and the corresponding dimensionless Love number $k_n$, with dimensionless frequency $ \hat{\omega}_{n} = \sqrt{R^3_{\star}/G M} \omega_{n}$, are

-With these definitions, the fluid's amplitude effective action in eq.~(\ref{eq:hsoq}) can be furnished to recover the worldline effective action in eq.~(\ref{eq:actionworldine}), finalizing the matching procedure to describe the perfect fluid star as a point-like particle, as in the right panel of Fig.~\ref{fig:wide}.
+With these definitions, the effective action for the fluid amplitudes in Eq.~(\ref{eq:hsoq}) is matched to the worldline effective action in eq.~(\ref{eq:actionworldine}), completing the description of the perfect-fluid star as a worldline object with dynamical tidal degrees of freedom, as in the right panel of Fig.~\ref{fig:wide}.
+The amplitude solution in Eq.~\eqref{eq:fluid_amp_sol}, together with the eigenfunctions \(\boldsymbol{\xi}_{n\ell m}\), determines the linear stellar fluid response to the external tidal field.